PedroMesquitaa/PedroMesquitaa/README.md

-### Olá!
-Sou o Pedro Mesquita, estudante de Ciência da Computação e programação.
+### Hi, I'm Pedro Mesquita, a computer science and programming student 💻